tanishiraj321/tanishiraj321/README.md

 ---

 ## 🧑‍💻 About Me:
- CS student at VIT Vellore with a strong foundation in Python, JavaScript, React, C/C++, and SQL.
-I’m passionate about full-stack development, scalable systems, and solving real problems through code.
+ CS student at VIT Vellore with a strong foundation in Python,Java, JavaScript, React, C/C++, and SQL.
+I’m passionate about full-stack development, scalable systems, and solving real problems through code.==
 ---

 ## 🌐 Socials: